Stuart Town Gaol: History

 Initially the Gaol was run by Robert Stott, a policeman, who was essentially the administrative head of the town and given the title of "keeper of the gaol"; he held this position from 1911 to 1928.
 In accordance with the custom of the day this meant that Stott's wife, Agnes Stott, became (with the help of servants, young Aboriginal girls of mixed descent) the "prison cook" and prepared all of the prisoner meals.
 With limited availability of food, especially through periods of drought, the food consisted primarily of goat meat and cabbages as both were plentiful; Kelham (2011) states that "cabbages were one of the few vegetables which could survive the frosts of winter and the heat of summer".
-For this reason, as the Stott's lived next to the gaol, the kept a large cabbage patch.
+For this reason, as the Stott's lived next to the gaol and kept a large cabbage patch between the two buildings.

 The Stuart Town Gaol was used until 1938, by which time it was overcrowded, and, a more important consideration at the time, its position now in the very centre of the town was no longer thought appropriate.
+This was as it kept prisoners too close to the townspeople.
+It was replaced by Her Majesty's Gaol and Labour Prison, Alice Springs which opened in November 1938.

 In the 1970s the building was threatened with demolition but was saved by the National Trust of Australia, with a campaign led by Doreen Braitling.

 In 1985, the former gaol was listed on the now-defunct Register of the National Estate.
 In 1994, it was listed on the Northern Territory Heritage Register.